XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 The types of goods and services are not defined by the software or in this tutorial.
 However, the types of goods and services that are a good fit for payment channels are:

 - Things that can be transmitted near-instantly, like digital items
-- Inexpensive things, where the cost of processing a transaction is a non-trivial portion of the price
+- Inexpensive things, where the cost of processing a transaction is a non-trivial part of the price
 - Things normally bought in bulk, where the exact quantity desired is not known in advance

 Ideally, to step through this tutorial, you would have two people, each with the keys to a [funded XRP Ledger account](concept-accounts.html).
 However, you can also step through the tutorial as one person managing two XRP Ledger addresses.